-Valley County is writing to inform you of an event that may impact the security of some of your information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to better protect against the possibility of identity theft and fraud, should you feel it is necessary to do so.
+Lower LLC ("Lower") is writing to make you aware of an incident that may affect the security of some of your information.
+We take this incident seriously and write to provide you with information about the incident, what we are doing in response, and the resources that are available to you to help better protect your personal information from possible misuse, should you feel it is appropriate to do so.